Learn CSS Basics – simple cheat sheet to boost your development skills

 Today I am going to provide you with some cheat sheet that will help you learn CSS basics!
 Web development is becoming more and more popular, and with it, CSS is starting to get some attention!
 If you are just starting your web development journey, this is the right article for you!

 I am going to assume that you know the basics of HTML.
 But, if you are just starting to learn web development you might find this article on 'How to become web developer' helpful.
 That is my premise for this article.
-If you would like to hear more about HTML you can visit my youtube channel where I talk about web development and guide you through creating your own blog.

 Before we begin talking about CSS, the first thing that you need to know what CSS is.
 It stands for Cascade Style Sheet and it helps us define how our HTML page will look and that is the reason why you should learn CSS basics.
 It doesn't matter if you would like to focus on backend or frontend later down the road, you should definitely learning CSS basics because that can't be avoided!